alexkh/dqueez/README.md

 ### For Students

-1. Access quiz via provided URL
+1. Access quiz via provided URL by the teacher
 2. Enter student ID to verify identity
 3. Complete quiz within the specified timeframe
 4. Submit responses